AI 9 min read

 Editorial · Golden Scope Partners

 Type 'ai tools for business' into Google and you get a thousand listicles, most of them ranking whoever paid for the slot.
 This is not that.
-It is a plain map of the categories that matter for a small business, the tools that lead each one, and the honest advice on when a stack of tools is the wrong answer.
-We run real businesses ourselves, so this is written from the buyer's chair, not the vendor's.
+It is a plain map of the categories that matter for a small business, the tools that lead each one, and honest advice on when a stack of tools is the wrong answer.
+We run real businesses ourselves, so this comes from the buyer's chair, not the vendor's.

 §